xXenvy/zyntex/docs/index.rst

 supported parsing version will be continuously updated in the future.

 Zyntex uses Zig's `std` AST parser as a backend (via native bindings), which provides fast and low-memory parsing.
+Bindings are currently available only for x64 processors, so the library will not work on other CPU architectures.

 **Be aware that the project is at a very early stage of development and is actively being developed.**